Award Travel | Category 1, 2, & 3 Hotel Maps: Hilton, Radisson, Marriott/SPG, Hyatt

 *It would have cost us 2,500 Hilton Honors Points, but because of some ongoing maintenance issues, Hilton generously reimbursed us 15,000 points.

 Across the Globe

 On top of amazing high value point redemptions, our top level elite status in multiple reward programs has allowed us to receive suite upgrades, high speed Wi-Fi, free breakfasts, and executive lounge access at hotels around the world!

 Finding Category 1, 2, and 3 Hotels in the US and Internationally

 The ease of finding category one, two, and three hotels with each brand can vary wildly.
 Some brands post their hotel properties by category (like Radisson), while others don’t publish a list at all (like Hilton).

-We often plan our travel in between house sitting jobs based on hotel redemption value and promotions, so having a visual map of hotels is ideal.
+We often plan our travel in between house sitting jobs based on current hotel redemption value and promotions, so having a visual map of hotels is ideal.
 Therefore, when we couldn’t find a 2018 map that included the brands and categories we were interested in, we created our own!

 Note: Unfortunately, due to layer limits we had to create two maps.